Liareth/BG3ModPackager/README.md

-Build, then invoke the .exe like: BG3ModPackager.exe [path_to_input_folder] [path_to_output_folder] --deploy [path_to_deploy_folder], where --deploy is optional.

-Given an unpackaged mod, this code does:
+Given an unpackaged mod, this tool:

 * Converts png to dds (must have texconv.exe from DirectX toolkit on PATH)
-* Constructs a texture atlas from any lsx which has "Atlas" in its name
 * Builds .loca from .xml (credit to lsutils from which I adapted the code)
 * Builds .lsf from .lsx
+* Constructs texture atlases based on .json descriptions
+* Constructs mod variations based on .json descriptions
 * Packages into .pak
 * Optionally deploys .pak

-READ BEFORE USING:

-* You need to unhardcode the divine.exe path from the code.
-* You need to unhardcode the DyeDyeDye reference in the code.
+* Creates .zip from .pak

+**You need to make sure you have divine.exe (lslib) and texconv.exe (DirectX SDK, or wheverer) on your PATH.**.
+Invoke like: `BG3ModPackager.exe [path_to_input_folder] --deploy [path_to_deploy_folder], where --deploy is optional.`

+See https://github.com/Liareth/BG3Mods for an example of mods that use it.

-This is a bit of a code dump, so don't expect much support.
-Ta ta
+This is a bit of a code dump - it mostly exists to make my life easier - so don't expect much support.
+Ta ta!